 Buffalo Bill’s Big Break

 The great break for Buffalo Bill came when he met the journalist Ned Buntline in 1869 at an army camp.
 Buntline at once took a great liking to Bill’s appearance, swagger, and his ability to tell stories about his life on the frontier.
 Buntline himself was a Connecticut Yankee.
 He had become the author of dime novels—cheap books turned out very quickly and full of lurid adventure.

 Buntline was looking around for a new hero to update the Boone, Crockett, and Carson literary tradition.
 After meeting Buffalo Bill, he decided that this was the man.
-So his first book about him was called Buffalo Bill: King of the Border Men, and he attributed to William Cody exploits that in fact various other people had really done—for example, the killing of Chief Tall Bull.
+His first book about him was called Buffalo Bill: King of the Border Men, and he attributed to William Cody exploits that various other people had done—for example, the killing of Chief Tall Bull.

 Another writer named Prentiss Ingraham, who called himself “Colonel” Prentiss Ingraham, wrote 203 Buffalo Bill novels in the period between 1873 and 1900—more novels about him than about any other western figure, mostly completely imaginary.
 They were sometimes loosely based on events in Cody’s own life and the lives of other frontiersmen, as he gathered western lore.

 Dinosaur Hunters, the New York Herald, and Winston Churchill’s Mother